clojure/tools.namespace/README.md

 Warnings
 --------------------

+Reloading code does not work in the presence of [AOT-compiled] namespaces.
+If you are using AOT-compilation in your project, make sure it is disabled and you have run `lein clean` before starting a REPL development session.

 Other libraries which also do code-reloading may conflict with tools.namespace.
-One known example is [ring-devel](https://github.com/ring-clojure/ring/tree/master/ring-devel) (as of version 1.1.6) which uses [ns-tracker](https://github.com/weavejester/ns-tracker), which uses an older version of tools.namespace.
+One known example is [ring-devel] (as of version 1.1.6) which uses [ns-tracker], which uses an older version of tools.namespace.

 Be careful when reloading the namespace in which you run your REPL.
 Because namespaces are removed when reloading, all your past